nirmash/redis-schema/README.md

 # How to make Redis play nice with your data
-I love using Redis in my projects, it is a super fast and scalable no-SQL data layer with a bunch of useful in-memory data structures.
-In some cases, however, it would be great to have somekind of schema support for the data in my Redis database.
+I love using Redis in my projects, it is a super-fast and scalable no-SQL data layer with a bunch of useful in-memory data structures.
+In some cases, however, it would be great to have some kind of schema support for the data in my Redis database.
 Imagine a case in which I have 2 different Microservices using the reading and writing customer profile data into Redis.
 It would save time and reduce my bug count if, for example, I don't have to check that a customer age is a positive number in several different components.

 ## Redis Modules to the rescue
 One of the best 'hidden gems' of Redis is the [Module APIs](https://redis.io/topics/modules-intro) which allows adding new commands and behaviors type to Redis.
 Redis comes with a [C API](https://redis.io/topics/modules-api-ref) which is really easy-to-use (it even helps you avoid [memory leaks](https://redis.io/topics/modules-api-ref#section-automatic-memory-management-for-modules)) so even a part-time developer like myself is able to create one.
 In this article I will show how to create a module that data validation rules to Redis as well as implements a simple Table data type.
 The code for this article is located [https://github.com/nirmash/redis-schema](https://github.com/nirmash/redis-schema).